eecs280staff/tutorials/docs/assertions_guide.md

 us from wasting time if, for example, `Matrix_last()` appears to be broken but the problem was really that we forgot to call `Matrix_init()` previously.

-#### Project 4 Example: `List` ADT
+#### Example: `List` ADT
 {: .primer-spec-toc-ignore }

 In a C++ style class, implement `check_invariants()` as a private member function.
 Call it after initializing member variables in the constructor and any time you make changes to your data representation (i.e. the member variables).

-Here's an example for a complex data structure called a linked list, similar to one you implement on project 4:
+Here's an example for a complex data structure called a linked list, in which individual nodes store data and connect to their neighbors via pointers:

 ```c++
 class List {